-Retired Badass: We learn from the start that Dalune's an underworld kingpin.
-But Lupin eventually learns that he used to be a member of the French foreign legion, and later, fought alongside the Gelts during the war with the Igo Tribe.
-Not to mention, the part about Lara being his granddaughter!
+Retired Badass: We learn from the start that Dalune's an underworld kingpin, but he's even mroe badass than Lupin thought.
+While investigating the Geltic treasure, Lupin learns that he used to be a member of the French Foreign Legion, including fighting alongside the Gelts during the war with the Igo Tribe.
+The big surprise to Lupin is about Lara being his granddaughter!

 The first occurs moments before Lupin and Fujiko get started in their hotel room.
 After she strips down, the scene shifts to the balcony outside, allowing the viewer to hear the remainder of their conversation and the sounds coming from inside once they get around to doing the deed.
 When Sadachiyo crashes the scene, the motion beneath the covers and Fujiko's moaning makes it blatantly obvious what was going on.